 (Author’s details supplied)

 Cosmetic surgery overseas is not as carefully regulated as in Australia.
 There’s much less face-to-face consultation to explain an operation and ensure informed decisions are made.

-It’s in your best interests to find out as much information about your procedure as possible and ask your doctor any questions, including about their qualifications and experience, before you proceed.
+It’s in your best interests to find out as much information about your procedure as possible and ask your doctor any questions, including their qualifications and experience before you proceed.

-Find out more about why you should avoid cheap cosmetic surgery holidays or get a second opinion on you planned procedure.
+Find out more about why you should avoid cheap cosmetic surgery holidays or get a second opinion on your planned procedure.
 Book a consultation or contact us for more information.